EeBbHh/wristwatch/README.md

 Disclaimer.
 This is a work in progress.
 Open source proof of concept provided.
 Screenshots and video provided.
 Documentation is subject to change.

 NOTICE!
 Due to memory limits a second python file was created. sprites.py is required.
 Place next to code.py in the CIRCUITPY drive.
+The follwing lines need to be added to boot.py "import displayio" and below that "displayio.release_displays()"

 Clock + Metronome + Tuner wristwatch.
 The clock draws hands directly onto a bitmap, the metronome animates pre-computed note sprites and the tuner renders a vector tuning fork.
 All modes use labels.
 All modes have settings and controls.
 Reference document has control scheme and other tidbits.